Adesina08/snack-track-insight-app/README.md

 Requests from the static site to `/api` are proxied to the backend using `frontend/staticwebapp.config.json`.
 Update this file with your backend domain so the frontend can communicate with the API once deployed.
 If the frontend and backend appear disconnected, verify that this file points to your deployed backend's URL.

-The `/api/transcribe` endpoint depends on Python 3, `openai-whisper`, and `ffmpeg`.
-When deploying the backend to Azure Web App, make sure these dependencies are installed (for example by running `python setup_env.py`).
+The `/api/transcribe` endpoint depends on Python 3, `ffmpeg` and either the `openai-whisper` or `azure-cognitiveservices-speech` library.
+When `AZURE_SPEECH_KEY` and `AZURE_SPEECH_REGION` are defined the server uses Azure Speech to Text; otherwise it falls back to Whisper.
+Ensure these dependencies are installed (run `python setup_env.py`) before deploying the backend.
 Without them the transcription step will fail and AI Capture will display an error.